 Nancy E. Brune, Ph.D.

 The product of a Mexican father and an English mother, Dr. Brune was raised in a household that emphasized public service.
 Dr. Brune serves as Vice Chair of the Knowledge Fund Advisory Council, an initiative of the Nevada Governor’s Office of Economic Development, as well as the Chair of the Institutional Advisory Council of the College of Southern Nevada.
 She was appointed by Governor Brian Sandoval to sit on the English Mastery Council and the Jobs for America’s Graduates-Nevada board of directors.
 She is a member of the Clark County Department of Social Services Citizens Advisory Committee, and has served on the Blue Ribbon for Kids Commission, Clark County Committee on Community Priorities, Clark County Citizen Review Board, Clark County School District’s School Comparison Report Committee, and the Advisory Council on Science, Technology, Engineering and Mathematics (STEM).
 Dr. Brune serves on the boards of Southern Nevada Public Television (President), Goodwill Industries of Southern Nevada (Secretary), and Get Outdoors Nevada.
-She previously served on the boards of Discovery Children’s Museum, KIDS COUNT Nevada Executive Committee, and Got Core Values!
+She previously served on the boards of Discovery Children’s Museum, KIDS COUNT Nevada Executive Committee, Create-a-Change-Now, and Got Core Values!
 She has served as a bilingual CASA (Court Appointed Special Advocate) and as a bilingual mediator with the Neighborhood Justice Center, and on the Yale University Graduate School Alumni Association Executive Committee.
 Dr. Brune is a member of the Council on Foreign Relations, the U.S. Global Leadership Coalition, the Climate and Security Working Group, the International Institute for Strategic Studies, the International Women’s Forum, and the Pacific Council on International Policy, and is a Truman National Security Project Fellow.
 She is a graduate of the Las Vegas Metro Chamber of Commerce’s Leadership Las Vegas (Class of 2010).
 In 2015, she was named a “Woman Who Means Business” by the Las Vegas Business Press.
 In 2016, Dr. Brune was selected as a Gard Jameson Fellow.
+In 2018, she was named one the 15 most influential Hispanics in Nevada by El Concilio Hispano Media Group.